meilisearch/documentation/README.md

 ## Contributing

 Hey, thank you so much for wanting to contribute!
 If you'd like to help improve this documentation, we'd love to have you!
-First, clone this repository, commit your changes and open a pull request.
 If you think something is missing or could be improved, issues are highly appreciated.

+To contribute, clone this repository, commit your changes and open a pull request.

 Thank you for considering helping out!